← Back to Tips

-Water damage is often like an iceberg: what you see on the surface is only a tiny fraction of the problem hiding beneath.
-A small stain on the ceiling or a little bit of peeling paint near a baseboard might seem minor, but typically, by the time you notice these visual cues, the leak has been active for a while.
+Water damage is often like an iceberg: you only see a tiny bit of the problem.
+That small stain on the ceiling or peeling paint?
+Usually means the leak's been going for a while.

 The "Iceberg Effect" of Leaks

-Water is persistent.
-When a pipe has a slow leak, or a seal fails (like the wax ring on a toilet), the water seeps into subfloors, studs, and insulation.
-Since these areas are enclosed, they don't dry out.
-Instead, they create the perfect breeding ground for mold and rot.
+Water doesn't quit.
+A slow pipe leak, or a failed seal (like on a toilet), lets water seep into floors, studs, and insulation.
+These spots don't dry out.
+They become perfect for mold and rot.

 Signs You Might Have a Hidden Leak